Capital Region BOCES stands ready to support our partner school districts and students during this uncertain time.

 Local school leaders are also working with the YMCA and other childcare providers to bring additional childcare options for emergency personnel to their school communities.

 - To learn more and enroll in the YMCA infant/toddler or school-age programs, please visit the YMCA website or call 518-869-3500.

 Families needing childcare resources for non-school-age children (birth to age five) can contact A Childs Place at Unity House, 518-271-6777.

 We know hunger is a reality for many of the children and teens who attend our schools.
-That’s why school districts will provide breakfast and lunch during the closure.
-Meals may be available for pick-up or delivery.
-Review a list of distribution sites.
+That’s why meals will continue to be available to all students, including those attending school in-person and those learning remotely.